-Four of the low-rise comparables contained in the Complainant's table were assessed at a GIM of 13.5, and one at 13.
-Three of the low-rise apartment comparables were located in Bankview, all located in the same market zone as the subject property, and all assessed a GIM of 13.5 (the same as the subject property).
+Four of the low-rise comparables contained in the Complainant's table were assessed a GIM of 13.5, and one at 13.
+Three of the low-rise apartment comparables were located in Bankview all located in the same market zone as the subject property and all assessed at a GIM of 13.5, the same as the subject property.

-The Respondent provided four assessment comparables all located in the same community as the subject property, in market zone 2, and assessed a GIM of 13.5.
+The Respondent provided four assessment comparables all located in the community of Bankview and market zone 2, and assessed at a GIM of 13.5, the same as the subject property.

-Based on its consideration of the foregoing evidence and argument, the Board finds that the Respondent's assessment comparables, as well as those low-rise comparables of the Complainant both support the assessed GIM of the subject property.
+Based on its consideration of the foregoing evidence and argument, the Board finds that the comparables provided by the Complainant support the assessed GIM of the subject property; and the Respondent's assessment comparables also support the assessed GIM of the subject property.